 Ear Pinning Phoenix

 Otoplasty, also known as ear-pinning, is an outpatient procedure that can reshape, resize or move the ears closer to the head.
-Our board certified plastic surgeons here at North Valley Plastic Surgery have done hundreds of otoplasty procedures.
+Our board certified plastic surgeons here at Arizona Facial Plastics have done hundreds of otoplasty procedures.
 This procedure is usually done under general anesthesia; although, “twilight” intravenous sedation can be used.

 What to Expect During the Procedure